SSDI Administrative Law Judge

 About the Middlesboro hearing office

-The Middlesboro Hearing Office serves you and other claimants across the region, managing a high volume of disability cases with a bench of 6 judges.
-The office currently reports an approval rate of 52%, which provides a local baseline for comparison.
-You should be prepared for a formal administrative process focused on medical documentation.
-You can see the Middlesboro Hearing Office page for the full ALJ roster.
+The Middlesboro hearing office serves you throughout the region, managing a high volume of disability cases.
+With a bench of 6 judges, the office maintains an average approval rate of 52%.
+You can expect a formal administrative process focused on medical documentation and vocational testimony.

 Other judges at this hearing office